mengstr/cpm8266/README.md

 from Espressif the free heap, after the WIFI & TCP/IP stacks are loaded, is less than 48KB which was my minimum goal for CP/M RAM.

-Luckily the Cnlohr NoSdk2866 project can solve the RAM issue.
-By using the NoSdk I get more than 80KB of heap which is more than enough for the 64KB RAM in the Emulator.
-This unfortunately comes with a cost - namlely no wifi.
-Not a showstopper for me, but it would have been nice to be able to just Telnet into the CP/M machine to connect to the emulated terminal.
+Luckily the nosdk8266 project from cnlohr solves the RAM issue.
+By using the it I get more than 80KB of heap which is more than enough for the 64KB RAM in the Emulator.
+But this unfortunately comes with a cost - namlely no wifi.
+Not really a showstopper for me, but it would have been nice to be able to just Telnet into the CP/M machine to connect to the emulated terminal.